CentralAuth/CentralAuth-Rust-Demo/README.md

 #### Windows demo

-To run the prebuilt Windows binary, download the [Windows demo app](https://centralauth.com/CentralAuth-Windows-Demo.exe) and double-click the executable to run it.
+To run the prebuilt Windows binary, download the Windows demo app from the [releases page](https://github.com/CentralAuth/CentralAuth-Rust-Demo/releases) and double-click the executable to run it.

 #### MacOS demo

-To run the prebuilt MacOS binary, download the [MacOS demo app](https://centralauth.com/CentralAuth-MacOS-Demo).
+To run the prebuilt MacOS binary, download the MacOS demo app from the [releases page](https://github.com/CentralAuth/CentralAuth-Rust-Demo/releases).
 Before running it, you need to make the file executable and run it from the terminal:

 ```bash
 chmod +x CentralAuth-MacOS-Demo